andreas-jonsson/vbados/README.md

 In addition, there is support for translation of extended characters from the host filesystem into the guest DOS' codepage.
-The corresponding `CPxxxUNI.TBL` is required (e.g. codepage 850 will require the file CP850UNI.TBL to exist in the same directory as VBSF.EXE).
+The corresponding `CPxxxUNI.TBL` is required (e.g. codepage 850 will require the file CP850UNI.TBL to exist in the current PATH or in the same directory as VBSF.EXE).

 To see proper modification dates & times in directory listings in DOS, you need to set the TZ (timezone) environment variable _before_ loading VBSF.EXE.